During a corporate crisis, time is essential.

-Dataminr research into 100 recent crises from the world’s largest brands suggests the average crisis lasts more than two days, and in some cases can stretch beyond a week.
+Dataminr research into 100 recent crises from the world’s largest brands suggests the average crisis lasts for more than 4 days, and in some cases can stretch beyond a week.
 In rare cases, like 2018’s food safety crisis at Chipotle, or 2010’s Deepwater Horizon oil spill, the crisis can stretch for months.

 A summary of those findings: